alex-entrainment/DIY_AV-Entrainment/src/audio/web_ui/README.md

 ## Running the Demo

-Install the npm dependencies and start the development server:
+Install the npm dependencies and start the development server. **Vite 5 requires Node.js 20 or newer**, so ensure you have an up-to-date Node.js installation:

 ```bash
 npm install